 One of the most serious and potentially deadly situations that can happen during sedative withdrawal is when someone tries to stop taking a medication like Ambien or Lunesta all at once.
 This may not seem particularly dangerous since they’re just sleep aids, but it should be avoided at all costs.

-In order to avoid this danger, it is highly recommended that someone attempting a sedative detox do so in the care of a professional medical detox center, where a doctor can place them on a tapering schedule, slowly reducing the dosage until it is safe to stop taking it.
+In order to avoid this danger, it is highly recommended that someone attempting a sedative detox do so in the care of a professional medical detox center.
+A doctor can place them on a tapering schedule, which slowly reduces the dosage until it is safe to stop taking it.

 What You Can Expect from Sedative Withdrawal